 Of every logical analysis-of every system of logical divisions-the subject is a logical whole.
-But, any such logical analysis, no where could it ever have had a subject, but for that system of primæval logical analysis, which has had for its subjects physical wholes, and for its results those ideas, which at the very moment of their conception, were respectively accompanied and fixed by so many names or denominations:-signs, by means of which, in so far as those signs were the sort of names called common names, those ideas were as it were tied up into bundles, called sorts, kinds, species, genera, classes, and the like: the connexion being effected Of this double course-a course of analysis, conjoined with a correspondent course of synthesis-the commencement must have had place in the very infancy of society : and neither to the continuance nor to the extension of it can any conceivable bounds be assigned, other than those which apply to the extension and continuance of society itself.
+But, any such logical analysis, nowhere could it ever have had a subject, but for that system of primæral logical analysis, which has had for its subjects physical wholes, and for its results those ideas, which at the very moment of their conception, were respectively accompanied and fixed by so many names or denominations:-signs, by means of which, in so far as those signs were the sort of names called common names, those ideas were as it were tied up into bundles, called sorts, kinds, species, genera, classes, and the like: the connexion being effected by another sort of logical instrument, which, as will be seen, is not analysis, but its converse, synthesis.

+Of this double course-a course of analysis, conjoined with a correspondent course of synthesis-the commencement must have had place in the very infancy of society; and neither to the continuance nor to the extension of it can any conceivable bounds be assigned, other than those which apply to the extension and continuance of society itself.

-1. Difference between a physical whole and a logical whole-2. difference between physical analysis and logical analysis, when both have for their subject a physical whole-3. difference between logical analysis and logical synthesis-4. operation and instrument by which logical synthesis is performed-5. necessity of an antecedent logical analysis, performed upon a physical whole, to the previous formation, and thence to the subsequent analysis of a logical whole-6. necessity of an act of logical synthesis to the formation of such logical whole-such are the points, on all which, as soon as the definitions of the two species of wholes have been given, a conjunct illustration will be attempted.
+1. Difference between a physical whole and a logical whole; 2. difference between physical analysis and logical analysis, when both have for their subject a physical whole; 3. difference between logical analysis and logical synthesis; 4. operation and instrument by which logical synthesis is performed ; 5. necessity of an antecedent logical analysis, performed upon a physical whole, to the previous formation, and thence to the subsequent analysis of a logical whole; 6. necessity of an act of logical synthesis to the formation of such logical whole : such are the points, on all which, as soon as the definitions of the two species of wholes have been given, a conjunct illustration will be attempted.